Tuesday, 15 November 2022

 Drueke's Chess Primer, published by Wm.
 F. Drueke & Sons, Inc. Grand Rapids, Michigan, c1932.
 30p.

-From the Foreword: "In compiling The Chess Primer we have endeavoured to produce a book that will be at once brief, readable and authoritative".
+From the Foreword: "In compiling The Chess Primer we have endeavoured to produce a book that will be at once be brief, readable and authoritative".
 Much of the content is similar to Drueke's A Beginners Book of Chess, with additional coverage of the openings, one illustrative game and one problem (composed by Wm.
 A. Shinkman).

 Later editions were also published, and both A Beginners Book of Chess and Drueke's Chess Primer may have been issued to accompany the chess sets for which the Wm.
 F. Drueke company was famous for producing, including the unique octagonal sets illustrated in a 1940s edition of Drueke's Chess Primer below.